 LESSONS LEARNED

-The City of Zagreb is in the process of upgrading the waste management system.
-Visiting the advanced waste separation and disposal methods in Kawasaki provided a useful reference and a learning opportunity for waste management in Zagreb.
+Kawasaki City has been progressive in this approach since the 1990s, and its detailed waste separation and disposal methods, including incineration, were impressive.
+It was also a useful reference for waste management in Zagreb.

-- Officials of the City of Zagreb
+Officials of the City of Zagreb

 Rijeka and Kawasaki have a similar industrial structure and other similarities, and the collaboration between academia, business and government in incubation initiatives was impressive.
 The potential for future linkages, such as business matching, was felt.
 Officials of the City of Rijeka Kawasaki has seen significant urbanisation in recent years.
 NbS is one of the most effective methods, in terms of climate change adaptation, the use of green infrastructure and co-benefits.
 The approach of linking nature, including greenery, to the solution of various problems is one of the lessons learned this time.
 Kawasaki City official